megharris/cyberockit/images/Assurance Case Comments.md

 1. You can reword top level claim.
 Format should be ‘application’ ‘does something’ ‘to something’.
 For example – HA provides secure user profiles.
      1. Meg's response: per Dr. G, top claim can't be so absolute.
 I have changed it to say "HA minimizes risk of misusers accessing valid-user profiles."
-3. Inference rule should start with ‘if’.
+2. Inference rule should start with ‘if’.
 For example – If HA ‘does something’ then ‘something can be inferred’.
+     1. Meg's response: I've corrected this.
+As mentioned when uploading, I was not finished with the inference and still need to think on it.
+That's why there were still tweety references in it.
+Thank you.
-4. Check undercut C1 and Subclaim C6.
+3. Check undercut C1 and Subclaim C6.
 It is from tweety example of Dr. Gandhi.
+     1. Meg's response: Again, this was not completed at the time of upload.
-5. Spelling correction of ‘assistance’ in subclaim C3.
+4. Spelling correction of ‘assistance’ in subclaim C3.
+     1. Meg's response: corrected, thank you.
-6. Sub-claim C2 – ‘in second way’ can be dropped as the sentence would make same sense after that.
+5. Sub-claim C2 – ‘in second way’ can be dropped as the sentence would make same sense after that.
+     1. Meg's response: changed to "with multiple methods" - trying to show that MFA is more than one authentication method.
+Thank you.
 7. Rebuttal R3, subclaim C6, subclaim C5 – avoid use of ‘and’.
+     1. Meg's response: THANK YOU!
+Updated all.

 **Noah's Comments**